 These key features that’ll set you on your way include:

-- A form builder for getting those all important subscribers
+- A form builder for creating sign-up forms / opt-in forms (and getting those all important subscribers)

 - Reports and data insights to show you how many people are clicking on your email, and what actions they’re taking within that